Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: Introduction

-Nonlinearities are often seen as problematic dynamics to be removed.
-However, in a virtual mechanism, a nonlinear spring serves as a tool to stiffen or saturate at different extensions.
+Often in robotic control, nonlinearities are seen as problematic dynamics to be removed.
+In contrast, in a virtual mechanisms controller, a nonlinear spring can stiffen or saturate at different extensions, therefore providing complex controlled feedback forces to serve different performance requirements.
 Nonlinear mechanical linkages become a tool for shaping the kinetic and potential energy of the system intuitively without designing custom distance functions for energy-shaping potential fields.
 Virtual mechanisms are easy to implement using virtual operation space forces.
 Their implementation is easy to debug, as the controller action can be understood in terms of the physics of the virtual mechanism.
 If the virtual mechanism is passive, then the closed loop is passive, guaranteeing convergence to a minima of the potential energy of the controlled robot.
 In fact, the virtual mechanism approach provides robustness for the sim-to-real transition: even with geometric/inertial modeling errors, so long as the robot and controller are passive, we have some level of stability guarantee.

 For optimal tuning, we are inspired by recent work on scientific-machine learning: the practise of combining scientific models with gradient-based optimization \cite{Rackauckas2021}.
 Recent developments in automatic differentiation of ordinary differential equation (ODE) solvers have opened the door to efficient optimizations involving continuous-time dynamical systems, attracting increasing attention in robotics \cite{Rackauckas2021a, Kim2021, Chen2019,Howell2023,Giftthaler2017, Giftthaler2018}.
 Scientific machine learning has been used in related applications in physical system identification \cite{Raissi2019, Greydanus2019, Brunton2019}; to find optimal state feedback control policies \cite{Sandoval2022}; to perform optimal energy shaping for a pendulum, tuning a controller which is a passive neural network \cite{Massaroli2022}; to design an energy shaping controller to generate desired closed-loop oscillatory trajectories on an undamped double pendulum \cite{Wotte2022}.